hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 The API categories for DSCC will grow in accordance to the expansion of the DSCC services that are going to released in future.
 Current services that are available, as recorded today:

-1. DataOps Manager
+1. Authentication
-2. Event Audit
+2. Tasks
-3. Task tracking
+3. Event Audit
-4. Search
+4. AuthZ (User RBAC permissions)
-5. Helps, issues and announcement
+5. Issues

 ### Versioning